xingyu-alfred-liu/dbaAutomator/README.md

 ### Check convergence, charge transfer

+#### Define the checker object
+Import `dbaAutomator.core.checker`

+*__class__* `checker(path)`
+Description: used to check convergence of ext wfn calculation and calculate charge transfer character for an individual result.

+**Parameters**

+`path`: **_string_**
+Feed in the path where you want to run checker.
+Check will run recurrently and find out all folder with `cube` file and corresponding `ACF.dat`, appended as part of a checklist.

+    >>> from dbaAutomator.core import checker
+    >>> checkpath = '/TheBestUser/PATH/TO/data/dba'
+    >>> dbachecker = checker(checkpath)

 #### Compute the intermolecular distance

+*__function__* `caldist()`
+Description: load in the cube supercell and find all complete single molecules, and find out the smallest intermolecular distance.

+    >>> dbachecker.caldist()
+    Loading supercell, this process might take minutes, please wait...
+    Looking for the primitive cell...
+    Looking for all fragments within constructed supercell...
+    Reminder: Please make sure you type in the correct fine grid. length of supercell: 2176
+    The site closest to the middle is [  3.99770256  19.97457752 -15.96009805] C
+    The corresponding site index is 450
+    Number of atoms found in this molecule: 1
+    Number of atoms found in this molecule: 4
+    ...
+    Number of atoms found in this molecule: 132
+    Number of atoms found in this molecule: 136 length of supercell: 2040
+    The site closest to the middle is [  3.12439252  21.83230651 -18.94876799] H
+    The corresponding site index is 122
+    Number of atoms found in this molecule: 1
+    Number of atoms found in this molecule: 2
+    Number of atoms found in this molecule: 4
+    ...
+    length of supercell: 136
+    The site closest to the middle is [  1.21158426   6.77991156 -26.88168128] H
+    The corresponding site index is 114
+    Number of atoms found in this molecule: 1
+    Number of atoms found in this molecule: 2
+    ...
+    Number of atoms found in this molecule: 134
+    Number of atoms found in this molecule: 136
+    The closest distance between center of masses is: 8.21

 #### Check convergence of ext wfn calculation

+*__function__* `checkconv(convThreshold=0.05)`
+Description: load in the cube supercell and find all complete single molecules, and find out the smallest intermolecular distance.

+**Parameters**

+`convThreshold `: **_float_**
+Default: `0.05`
+Define the convergence threshold of charge occupied by edge atoms.

 #### Compute charge transfer for specified conditions

+*__function__* `calct(filepath)`
+Description:  compute the charge transfer character for ext wfn calculation output defined in `check` class.

+**Parameters**

+`filepath`: **_string_**
+Defines the path to the mean field calculation input, which provides the unit cell structure.

+    >>> dbachecker.calct('/TheBestUser/PATH/TO/in')

+    Now calculating charge transfer character in folder: /CHECK/LIST/66 Loading supercell, this process might take minutes, please wait...
+    The hole position in the input file is: [3.141523121238201, 2.0205509312877465, 2.934486265836001] The Cartesian coordinates for this hole position is: [15.26745904 42.93751551 46.18576196] The site closest to the middle is [15.75578418 43.25327987 45.63637017] C The corresponding site index is 23626
+    Number of atoms found in this molecule: 1
+    ...
+    Number of atoms found in this molecule: 134
+    Number of atoms found in this molecule: 136
+    The charge transfer character for this hole position is: 99.40 %.

+    Now calculating charge transfer character in folder: /CHECK/LIST/15 Loading supercell, this process might take minutes, please wait...
+    ...

 ## External Resources:
   * Cube File explanation: [http://paulbourke.net/dataformats/cube/](http://paulbourke.net/dataformats/cube/)